munichrocker/DatawRappr/README.md

 * `annotate` which is the text below the plot
 * `source_name` which states the source
 * `source_url` which links to the source - but only if a `source_name` is provided.

+If you want to edit specific arguments in your plot, you can use the arguments `data`, `visualize`, `describe` and `publish` to include lists to the API call which change all possible settings in a chart.

 When you're finished editing your chart, you might want to publish it: